gbarnett-hz/hs-cas/client/README.md

 | client-lb-10ms                    | (b)     | 456         | ~1096       | client lb with all members whitelisted but the member with 10ms network latency        |
 | client-smart-10ms                 | (b)     | in-progress | in-progress | client using smart routing                                                             |

+## Observations

+- _client-follower10ms-1follower10ms_ this is the worse case scenario, it took around an hour and then the client gave up.
-For _client-follower10ms-1follower10ms_ the op/s is the very minimum: it could be much more.
+- _client-follower10ms-1follower10ms_ the op/s is the very minimum: it could be much more.
 The test failed to complete.

-The client-lb scenario is faster than client-follower because 1/5 requests (I assume) go to the leader which is fastest; by contrast to client-follower which never utilises the leader. client-lb-10ms is faster than client-lb because now 1/4 requests go to leader.
+- The _client-lb_ scenario is faster than _client-follower_ because 1/5 requests (I assume) go to the leader which is fastest; by contrast to _client-follower_ which never utilises the leader.
+  _client-lb-10ms_ is faster than _client-lb_ because now 1/4 requests go to leader.